Posted on Nov 15, 2019

 [DocPanel] Does imaging play an important role in treatment and management?

-Absolutely, it’s really the best way to follow the patient’s response to treatment, as well as to monitor any changes in the lesions.
+Absolutely, it’s the best way to follow the patient’s response to treatment, as well as to monitor any changes in the lesions.

 During treatment, ultrasound is good for monitoring a lesion’s size.
 MRI is especially important, as it gives us a better sense of a lesion’s viability.
 In other words, it tells us how alive the lesion is.
 When treating multiple lesions, a gadolinium-enhanced MRI is typically the best because it’s the most capable of catching small tumors.
 The earlier (smaller) you can catch cancer, the better off your long term outcome will be.